-This section reviews the revenues and expenditures within LAHCFD's General Fund (GF) for its operations of its fire and EMS service contract with the CCFD.
+This section reviews the revenues and expenditures within LAHCFD's General Fund (GF) for the services it directly provides and the its operations of its fire and EMS service contract with the CCFD.
 LAHCFD is a dependent special district, but is considered a component unit, within the confines and jurisdiction of the Santa Clara County government.

-74 Town of Los Altos Hills Planning Department.
+79 Town of Los Altos Hills Planning Department.